 Are black-coloured diamonds real?

 Black diamonds are real.
 When most people think about diamonds, they imagine white diamonds.
-In fact, they rarely think of black diamond rings in the same way as traditional engagement ring styles.
+They rarely think of black diamond rings in the same way as traditional engagement ring styles.

 Very few buyers choose a black diamond ring.
 In fact, it makes a fresh alternative to traditional white diamond engagement ring styles.
 Moreover, they represent the least expensive type of diamond available.